Portada » Initiatives » Awards » Richard H. Driehaus Medal for Heritage Preservation » Laureates » Francisco Calheiros

 Francisco has understood that preserving heritage involves not just conserving its material forms but also assuring the continuity of the ways of life and human networks that make sense of it.
 Around Paço de Calheiros he has cultivated a close relationship with the adjoining village of Calheiros, helping it maintain the same population today as four decades ago, unlike other Portuguese villages affected by rural exodus.
 His work has also enabled many young people with training in tourism or agriculture to find job opportunities in their own region.

-His vision has transcended national frontiers.
-From Solares de Portugal he has contributed to the creation of collaborative networks with sister projects in Spain, Ireland, France, Italy, Germany, or Slovenia, seeking to promote architectural and cultural heritage as part of a shared European legacy.
-In the latter country, with which he has an especially close connection, he was appointed Honorary Consul.
+His vision has transcended national borders.
+From Solares de Portugal he has encouraged the creation of collaborative networks with related projects in Spain, Ireland, France, Italy, Germany and Slovenia, with the aim of promoting architectural and cultural heritage as part of a shared European legacy.
+In the latter country, with which he maintains a particularly close relationship, he was appointed Honorary Consul.

 Moreover, inspired by models such as the International Garden Festival at Chaumont-sur-Loire, he sponsored the creation of the Ponte de Lima International Garden Festival, now a national benchmark in the field of landscape and art.